DaviOSDev/DiscordBot/Readme.md

 # BotFTD

-A Discord bot made by an UFOP student to study some libraries - [Still in production]
+A Discord bot made by an student to learn some libraries - [Still in production]
 ## Topics

 - [Commands](#commands)